Life Skills Coach

 • Full fluency in English

-• At least intermediate Spanish proficiency to manage behavior, deliver instructions, and engage with families
+• At least intermediate Spanish proficiency to manage behavior, give directions, and communicate with families

-• 3+ years of experience working with children ages 4–8 in dynamic, high-interaction environments (classroom, camp, coaching, or afterschool programs)
+• 3+ years of experience working with children ages 4–9 in high-energy, high-engagement settings (classroom, camp, coaching, or afterschool programs)

-• Experience actively leading and engaging groups of 10–15+ young children (not limited to supervision)
+• Experience actively managing and engaging groups of 10–15+ young children (not supervision-only)

-• Exposure to structured goal-setting or performance tracking with children
+• Exposure to structured goal-setting or progress targets with children

 • Willing to work in person in Dorado, Puerto Rico